biocatiit/musclex/docs/AppSuite/Equator/Equator--How-it-works.md

 ![-](../../images/BM/convexhull.png)

-Note: When producing the intensity histogram, we ignore colomns with values below the mask threshold.
-Make sure that when you sepecify the integration area, you exclude sensor gaps, otherwise, you will not get a projection histogram.
+Note: When producing the intensity histogram, Equator identifies columns with values below the mask threshold as ignored columns.
+Masked detector gaps are protected during convex-hull background estimation and interpolated before fitting.
+More details are available in [Empty Cell Image and Mask](Blank-Image-and-Mask.html).

 ### 7. Find Diffraction Peaks
 The program will find peaks from left and right histograms which have had the convex hull background subtracted.
 This process will find all locations of the peaks.
 If the image is noisy, it is possible that the program will find too many peaks. ( In the image below, the program found only 2 peaks because the image was not noisy, so it worked very well )